redcartel/node-express-typescript-starter-2022/README.md

 # Node Express & Typescript Starter for 2022

-*"A minimally opinionated typescript & express starter for 2022"*
+_"A minimally opinionated typescript & express starter for 2022 & 2023"_

 ## Usage: